Sex-Based Misconduct

 (Preponderance of the evidence standard)

-3. University will assist complainant with contacting police if complainant requests and complainant will be provided with contact information for police department.
+- University will assist complainant with contacting police if complainant requests AND complainant will be provided with contact information for police department.

-5. University will assess the need to implement interim or long-term protective or supportive measures, such as housing changes, changes in class schedule, and “No Contact” directives between the parties.
+- University will assess the need to implement interim or long-term supportive measures, such as housing changes, changes in class schedule, and “No Contact” directives between the parties.

-9. University will provide information with a link to the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution.
+- University will provide information with a link to the Sex-Based Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution.

-12. University will enforce the prohibition on retaliation against any person who retaliates against someone who, in good faith, reports or discloses a violation of, files a complaint, and/or otherwise participates in an investigation, proceeding, complaint, or hearing under the Sexual Misconduct Policy.
+- University will enforce the prohibition on retaliation against any person who retaliates against someone who, in good faith, reports or discloses a violation of, files a complaint, and/or otherwise participates in an investigation, proceeding, complaint, or hearing under the Sex-Based Misconduct Policy.

 Assistance for victims: rights and options